Andy0223/ad-service-api/README.md

     --from-literal=database=0
     ```

-6. Use below cmd to build a connection tunnel from localhost to minikube
-    ```sh
-    minikube tunnel
-    ```
+7. change to new docker image for `ad-service-api` tag in `values.yaml` by refering to deploy stage in Github Action

-7. Ready to release the helm chart and build resources
+8. Ready to release the helm chart and build resources
     ```sh
     # move to helm directory
     cd helm